 The thing that really impressed me about the Elba 45, which I saw at the Cannes Yachting Festival, were the cabins which have to be the roomiest in her class.
 Both aft and forward they are light and spacious.

 The Owner suite and guest cabins are quiet and comfortable with en-suite shower rooms depending on the version.

-Fountaine Pajot boats are nimble for cruising cats as they keep their boats light.
+Fountaine Pajot boats are nimble for cruising cats if you keep the boats light.
 In terms of performance, you are looking at something between a Lagoon and a Nautitech, but make sure you don’t overload her.
-All the sheets and control lines (gennaker or code 0 excepted) come back to the bulkead helm station.
+All the sheets and control lines (gennaker or code 0 excepted) come back to the bulkhead helm station.

-You can tell from her hull profile that she’ll be no slouch in the water.
+You can tell from her hull profile that she’s no slouch in the water.

 Off the wind in a decent breeze you could be seeing speeds in the low teens in the right conditions.

-She won’t be able to compete with a daggerboard cat upwind like an Outremer 51, for obvious reasons, jbut that’s the case any keel cat: that’s your trade off for all of that space.
+She won’t be able to compete with a dagger-board cat upwind like an Outremer 51, for obvious reasons, but that’s the case for any keel cat: that’s your trade off for all of that space.
 You are likely to hit her sweet spot at around 60 degrees to true.
 If you need to get upwind faster, you can always stick on the leeward engine at low revs and charge your batteries up.